The Art of Reinvention Part 1: When to Make a Change

 Presentation is everything when selling ideas to owners.
 By Jennifer Paulson Have you ever felt compelled to take horses to…

-Multiple Personalities of the Non Pro Part 1: Party-Hardy Charlie
+Multiple Personalities of the Non Pro Part 4: Poor-Loser Larry

 How to handle the wide variety of moods your non pros might have while competing.
 By Megan Arszman Working with…